ONSdigital/ras-frontstage/frontstage/routes.md

 * POST request to this endpoint will log-in the user to be to see their survey list.

 `sign-in/resend_verification/<party_id>`
-* This endpoint will resend a verification e-mail to the respondent.
+* GET request to this endpoint will resend a verification e-mail to the respondent.
 * `party_id` is the ID of the respondent.

 `sign-in/resend-verification-expired-token/<token>`
-* This endpoint will resend a verification e-mail if the verification token has expired.
+* GET request to this endpoint will resend a verification e-mail if the verification token has expired.

 `sign-in/logout`
-* This endpoint will sign-out the user from their session.
+* GET request to this endpoint will sign-out the user from their session.

 ---

 ## Surveys endpoints

 `surveys/access_survey`
-* This endpoint will allow the respondent to upload and download a survey.
+* GET request to this endpoint will allow the respondent to upload and download a survey.

 `surveys/add-survey`
-* This endpoint will allow the respondent to add another survey to their account.
+* POST request to this endpoint will allow the respondent to add another survey to their account.

 `surveys/add-survey/confirm-organisation-survey`
-* This endpoint will display to the user the survey they are adding to their account.
+* GET request to this endpoint will display to the user the survey they are adding to their account.

 `surveys/add-survey/add-survey-submit`
-* This endpoint will assign the new survey to the respondent.
+* GET request to this endpoint will assign the new survey to the respondent.

 `surveys/download_survey`
-* This endpoint will download a survey that the respondent will need to complete.
+* GET request to this endpoint will download a survey that the respondent will need to complete.

 `surveys/upload_survey`
-* This endpoint will upload a collection instrument to the collection instrument service.
+* POST request to this endpoint will upload a collection instrument to the collection instrument service.

 `surveys/upload_failed`
-* This endpoint will render an error page if it fails to upload the collection instrument.
+* GET request to this endpoint will render an error page if it fails to upload the collection instrument.

 `surveys/<tag>`
-* This endpoint will display to the respondent the surveys that they need to complete.
+* GET request to this endpoint will display to the respondent the surveys that they need to complete.
 * `tag` can be either to-do or history.

 ---